eugenioamato/firebasecrudelauth/README.md

 change the CFBundleName in the Info.plist file to match the one inside the plist

 Sign the app with my apple developer license

+I had to deep clean the project multiple times with:
 `pods install -repo-update`

-Clean the project multiple times change the second line of ios/Podfile to
+change the second line of ios/Podfile to
 >platform :ios, '10.0'

-(Apparently, firebase requires it, but I am not totally sure)
+(Apparently, firebase requires it)

-The result is just ok.
-No Magic here.
+The result is faster and smoother than the Android version.

 ![iosscreen](/screenshots/iosscreen.png)